 However, just 7 months later, we moved again.
 This time, the flat had a cooker and washing machine, but no fridge.

-We managed to salvage a sorry looking fridge freezer for free; otherwise, we would have used a credit card to get a new one as we had no savings.
+We managed to salvage a sorry looking fridge freezer for free; otherwise, we would have used a credit card to get a new one as we had a low income and no savings.

 However, there are grants for cookers and other appliances, as well as free ways to get white goods for your kitchen.